-The existing Japanese UCN source therefore represents an "in-kind" contribution to the project.
+The existing Japanese UCN source therefore represents an in-kind contribution to the project.
 The existing source is worth \$2M according to our collaborators from Japan, as determined directly from the costs they incurred in constructing the source.
 In Japan, this is done in close communication with private industry.

 The Japanese UCN source, as it exists today, will be modified for horizontal extraction, involving a significant reorganization of the various pieces of the source.
 This modification will be complemented by a completely new neutron guide system including the UCN production volume.
 Taken together, these modifications will improve UCN transport and the storage lifetime for UCN in the system, hence increasing the UCN density by a factor of twenty.
-Improvements in the cooling system for the superfluid 4He will be made to handle the intense proton beam available in Canada, and when moved to Canada this will give a factor of 50, resulting in 10,000 UCN/cc.
+Improvements in the cooling system for the superfluid He will be made to handle the intense proton beam available in Canada, and when moved to Canada this will give a factor of 50, resulting in 10,000 UCN/cc.

 The modifications to the existing source will cost \$2M, and will be provided from a combination of grants from Japanese funding sources, and from internal funds from the collaborating Japanese institutes.
-Thus the total "in-kind" contribution to the Canadian project will be \$4M.
+Thus the total in-kind contribution to the Canadian project will be \$4M.
 In addition, the Japanese are providing a huge commitment in terms of testing the source in Japan before sending it to Canada.
 We will therefore receive a fully operational UCN source, ready to be installed in Canada.
-This is a huge commitment to which we assign no "in-kind" value.
-Additionally, the Japanese will provide in house engineers and technicians (typically one engineer and two technicians over the course of the project) free of charge and no "in-kind" value has been assigned to this either.
+This is a huge commitment to which we assign no in-kind value.
+Additionally, the Japanese will provide in house engineers and technicians (typically one engineer and two technicians over the course of the project) free of charge and no in-kind value has been assigned to this either.
 We however can say with certainty that if we were to attempt to construct such a source in Canada starting from scratch, the cost would be far in excess of the stated in-kind contribution of \$4M.

-The Japanese will also provide engineering and technical manpower in Canada once the UCN source is installed in Canada.
+The Japanese will also provide engineering and technical personnel support in Canada once the UCN source is installed in Canada.
 No in-kind contribution has been assigned to this considerable effort either.

 It is important to make clear the distinction between Japanese and Canadian responsibilities.
 We therefore provide here a list of all the equipment that will be provided by the Japanese.
-It is essentially almost all the equipment shown schematically in Fig. 1 .
-This includes: the thermal moderator (300 K D_2O), the cold moderator (20 K D_2O), a Gifford-McMahon (GM) refrigerator, the vacuum system, a temperature monitoring system, the UCN production volume and guides, an isotopically pure 4He handling system, a 3He cryostat, 4He and 3He pumps, a 3He circulation system, and a UCN valve system.
+It is essentially almost all the equipment shown schematically in Fig. 1.
+This includes: the thermal moderator (300 K D2O), the cold moderator (20 K D2O), a Gifford-McMahon (GM) refrigerator (indicated by SRD220 on Fig. 1), the vacuum system, a temperature monitoring system, the UCN production volume and guides, an isotopically pure He handling system, a He cryostat, He and He pumps, a He circulation system, and a UCN valve system.

 In addition, the Japanese are preparing several test experiments related to the n-EDM experiment and related to the efficient polarization of the UCN using magnetic fields (required for the neutron lifetime and n-EDM experiments).
-All this equipment would be shipped to Canada once the source would be in operation for experiments.
+All this equipment would be shipped to Canada for experiments once the source is in operation.
 The equipment includes: an RF system for neutron spin reversal, a coil and power supply for the homogeneous magnetic field for using the NMR technique, a permalloy magnetic shield, a superconducting magnetic shield, a high-voltage system, and an appropriate neutron storage volume.